zabaldwin/DeepLearning_Exercises-/README.md

 # DeepLearning_Exercises
-This repository contains deep learning applications from ranging complexities using both PyTorch and TensorFlow (and one simple try with JAX).
+This repository contains deep learning applications from ranging complexities using both PyTorch and TensorFlow.

 Provided examples touch on the main concepts that are necessary to understanding Deep Learning and include: